Skip to content

 wh auth login --with-tokenLog in with a JWT piped via stdin

-wh auth logoutLog out and clear saved tokens
+wh auth logoutLog out the default profile

-wh auth statusShow current auth status
+wh auth statusShow all profiles and their auth state

 Terminal window